TsitohainaK/vanilla-spa-boilerplate/README.md

 # boilerplate-vanilla-spa :bread: (bread)
-My boilerplate for a vanilla js spa, the main goal of this is to build an SPA with just basic javascript no dependecies needed, yet, just run with:
+My boilerplate for a vanilla js spa, the main goal of this is to build an SPA with just pure javascript no dependecies needed, yet, just run with:

 ```